ansible/ansible-container/docs/rst/container_yml/reference.rst

 volumes
 .......

-Supported by ``build``, ``run`` and ``deploy`` commands.
+Supported by ``run`` and ``deploy`` commands.
 The volumes directive mounts host paths or named volumes to the container.
-In version 2 of compose a named volume must be defined in the top-level volumes directive.
+In version 2 of compose a named volume must be defined in the :ref:`top-level volumes directive <top-volumes>`.
 In version 1, if a named volume does not exist, it is automatically created.

-In the cloud, host paths result in the creation of an `emptyDir <http://kubernetes.io/docs/user-guide/volumes/#emptydir>`_, and a named volume will result in the creation of a persistent volume claim (PVC).
-The resulting emptyDir or PVC will then be mounted to the container using the specified path.

-Ansible Container follows the `Portable Configuration pattern <http://kubernetes.io/docs/user-guide/persistent-volumes/#writing-portable-configuration>`_, which means:

-- It does not create persistent volumes
-- It does create persistent volume claims.

 .. _volumes_from: